Victoria Police officers killed by truck remembered as heroes

 “But one thing is already clear: Though we may not yet know their names – we will always call them heroes.”

-The group included a female senior constable, a male senior constable and two male constables including one who was a new recruit.
+The group included a female senior constable, a male senior constable and two male constables, including one new recruit.

-Chief Commissioner Graham Ashton travelled to the scene on Wednesday night to meet with investigators and deliver a public tribute.
+Chief Commissioner Graham Ashton went to the scene on Wednesday night to meet investigators and deliver a public tribute.

-“It’s a very tragic night for Victoria Police,” Mr Ashton told reporters on the roadside.
+“It’s a very tragic night for Victoria Police,” he said on the roadside.

 They called for backup when they decided to impound the vehicle, and two of their colleagues joined them on the roadside.

-Note: - This story has been updated: Read more here